fluffy-cakes/pester_lz/README.md

 57:     displayName: "Publish Results"
 ```

-There's nothing hard about outputting the results to Azure DevOps so it can easily be viewed in pretty diagrams by viewing the pipeline run itself:
+There's nothing hard about outputting the results to Azure DevOps, it can easily be viewed in pretty diagrams by viewing the pipeline run itself:

 <img src=".\docs\images\pipes\14.png" style="zoom:50%;" />